 Whoa there, hold your horses, I am not a Unicorn.
 I'm not even a horse although some people tell me I eat like one.
 I'm one of those magical beings called a human being.
 So, you might ask, if you're not a Unicorn and don't think you're a Unicorn, why did you write a web page arguing that you are one?
 I chose to argue for the absurd proposition that I am a Unicorn on the previous page in order to show arguments used by members of religions, ideological groups, political parties and cults to manipulate people into believing ridiculous beliefs and into becoming fanatically hostile to non-believers of these beliefs.
-I added some of my own arguments but on this page I indicate which arguments have been used by other religions.
 This web site is about personal growth and finding happiness.
 Hatred of the non-believer is perhaps the greatest cause of unhappiness in the world, which is why I start by discussing it.
 You may wonder why I wrote about Jews on the previous page.
 The group that has suffered the most persecution for not believing what some other group wanted them to believe is the Jews so to illustrate how absurd hating Jews for not believing is, I attacked Jews on the previous page for not believing in Unicorns.
 Unfortunately although anti-Semitism is absurd, it is widespread because the scriptures of religions such as Islam and Christianity, teach that the non-believer is evil.

 On the previous page I argued that witches were poisoning the minds of men but in reality it is religious (and other forms) of intolerance that poisons the minds of men.
 Many of the absurd and dangerous arguments made on the previous page have been made by mainstream religions, in fact that's where I got most of them.
 I discuss the specifics of where I got them later on this page.